 - 3 whole dill pickles, sliced 1/4-inch thick

-- 2 heirloom tomatoes, cored and sliced 1/4-inch thick
+- 2 large heirloom tomatoes, cored and sliced 1/4-inch thick

 - Ketchup, mayonnaise, and mustard, for serving

-- Build a medium-heat fire in a charcoal grill, or heat a gas grill to medium.
+- Build a medium-hot charcoal fire in your grill, or preheat a gas grill to medium heat.
 (Alternatively, heat a cast-iron grill pan over medium-high.)
-Form meat into 6 patties; season with salt and pepper.
-Heat a 12-inch cast-iron skillet on grill; place patties in skillet and top with onion slices.
-Cover with grill lid and cook 3–4 minutes; flip patties, resting them on top of onion slices, and cook 2 minutes more.
-Top with cheese and cook until cheese is melted, 1–2 minutes; keep warm.
-Working in batches, grill buns, lettuce, pickles, and tomatoes, turning once, until charred, 2 minutes for buns, 3–4 minutes for romaine, and 5–7 minutes for pickles and tomatoes.
-Divide patties, vegetables, and condiments between buns.
+Form the meat into 6 patties; season generously with salt and pepper.
+Heat a large cast-iron skillet on the grill, then add the patties, top with onion slices, cover with grill lid, and cook until browned on one size, 3–4 minutes.
+Flip the patties, resting them over the onion slices, and continue cooking 2 minutes more.
+Top with cheese and continue cooking until the cheese is melted, 1–2 minutes.